"...so, what do you do?"

 What if you could recite your brief business introduction repeatedly and naturally so that it sparks a conversation and potentially seeds a new customer?

-Build your natural, targeted and repeatable business intro using the key formulas in this post.
+Build your natural, targeted, and repeatable business intro using the key formulas in this post.

-According to Wikipedia, an elevator pitch is:
+According to Wikipedia, it is:

 ...a short summary used to quickly and simply define a profession, product, service, organization, or event and it's value proposition.